- Prospective Students

 Mission & Vision

-- skilled in the practice of ministry for personal, ecclesial and social transformation
+- the ability to identify, design, and put into practice diverse and inclusive models of ministry to achieve personal, ecclesial and social transformation and reconciliation

 New York Theological Seminary (NYTS) will remain true to its historic commitment to providing theological education that is both relevant to the needs of practical ministry and accessible to women and men called by God.
 Continuing the tradition of Biblical Seminary in New York, NYTS will ground its curriculum and life in the Bible.
 It will continue to engage the city as its primary campus, taking theological education in new directions for urban ministry.
 At the same time, the Seminary will expand its horizons globally to meet the needs of an increasingly global church.